rear/rear.github.com/usage/index.md

 software takes care of backing up all system files, Relax-and-Recover recreates the filesystems and starts the file restore.

-Currently Bacula, Bareos, SEP Sesam, HP DataProtector, CommVault Galaxy, Symantec NetBackup and IBM Tivoli Storage Manager are supported.
+Currently Bacula, Bareos, SEP Sesam, HP DataProtector, CommVault Galaxy, Symantec NetBackup, FDR/Upstream, and IBM Tivoli Storage Manager are supported.

 The following `local.conf` uses a USB stick for the rescue system and Bacula for backups.
 Multiple systems can use the USB stick since the size of the rescue system is probably